Gymfinity International has an array of programs as outlined below.

 Exhibitions and Competitions are held annually for team members and their families.

-Private Lessons are available for any athlete to hire a specific coach for one-on-one training.
+Private Lessons are available for members to hire a specific coach for one-on-one training.